How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 E-certificates are becoming increasingly widely used.
 These enable direct information interchange between the exporting and importing governments.
 This helps ensure the data’s accuracy and enhances border speed and efficiency.

-You may need to provide paper certificates if electronic certifications are available for imports.
+You may need to provide paper certificates if electronic certifications are not available for imports.
 However, certificate exchanges may be entirely paperless (no paper certificate is generated).
 If you’re importing products from nations that issue electronic certificates, you can cut down on border waits by doing one of the following:

 You mentioned the certificate number on your import submission in the Trade Single Window or provided a PDF copy of the certificate (where paper certificates are available in parallel).